Randaadad/CodeAlpha_IrisClassification/README.md

 ## 📖 About the Project

-This project is part of my Machine Learning journey and was completed as a task for the CodeAlpha Data Science Internship.
+This project is part of my Machine Learning journey and was completed as a task for Data Science.

-The goal of this project is to build a classification model that can identify the species of an Iris flower based on its physical measurements.
-I used the K-Nearest Neighbors (KNN) algorithm, one of the most popular and beginner-friendly supervised machine learning algorithms.

 Throughout this project, I followed the complete machine learning workflow—from understanding and preparing the dataset to training, evaluating, and testing the model.